wmde/wikibase-release-pipeline/tools/docs/README.md

-# Wikibase Suite Installer Development
+# Wikibase Suite tools development

 This document covers local testing, advanced installer options, and the current release model for the installer code.